IUPAC/WFChemCookbook/book/_build/html/_sources/store.md

-# Where can you get resources to make your data FAIR?
+# Resources to make your data FAIR

-Learn about the places that have tools, data, resources to work with your data.
+Learn about the places that have tools, data, code to work with your data.